cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 Rate-Limited Blind RSA token as defined in {{!RLT}} offer a framework to solve this dilemma.
-In this protocol, a client can go through a token issuance process to generate a rate-limited authentication token.
+In this protocol, a client can go through a token issuance process to generate a rate-limited token.
 By presenting the token to a service provider (i.e. the Origin, as defined in {{!RLT}}), a client can prove to have been authenticated and rate limited by an Attester that the service provider trusts, without revealing its identity to the latter.

 This document provides the specification for a {{!DAP}} upload report extension that leverages Rate-Limited Blind RSA tokens to mitigate the